Hallmarks of Columbia’s famously hot summer erased by COVID-19

 Boaz has put in safety measures for those events, including 50 percent capacity, masks required in common areas like the concession lines and restrooms, social distancing requirements in lines, and mandatory distance between cars parked on the field.

-The Big Mo owner admits it’s been difficult to not have a normal summer, with hundreds of cars streaming in every weekend and people lined up to buy popcorn, soda and other snacks.
+The Big Mo owner admits it’s been difficult to not have a normal summer, with hundreds of cars streaming in every weekend for new movies and people lined up in droves to buy popcorn, soda and other snacks.
 However, Boaz says his family is in a decent place financially, and he hopes to be able to weather the storm.

 “We were somewhat fortunate,” he notes.
 “I worked two jobs for 18 years and I was aggressive with saving and squirreling away for a rainy day.
 Same with the drive-in.
 We are very fortunate that we don’t have to have the income.
 It would be nice to have the income.
 I have two daughters in college, and the expenses that everybody else does.
 But, we can make it.”